Xcode: 12.x series

 On June 22, 2020, at the Apple Worldwide Developers Conference, Xcode version 12 was announced; a beta version was released the same day.
 Xcode 12 introduced support for Swift 5.3 and requires macOS 10.15.4 or later.
+Xcode 12 dropped building apps for iOS 8 and the lowest version of iOS supported by Xcode 12 built apps is iOS 9.
+Xcode 12.1 also dropped support for building apps for Mac OS X 10.6 Snow Leopard.
+The minimum version of macOS supported by Xcode 12.1 built apps is OS X 10.9 Mavericks.

 Xcode 12 was publicly released on September 16, 2020.

 13.x series

 On June 7, 2021, at the Apple Worldwide Developers Conference, Xcode version 13 was announced; a beta version was released the same day.
 The new version introduced support for Swift 5.5 and requires macOS 11.3 or later.
 Xcode 13 contains SDKs for iOS / iPadOS 15, macOS 12, watchOS 8, and tvOS 15.
-Xcode 13’s major features include the new concurrency model in Swift projects, improved support for version control providers (such as GitHub), including the ability to browse, view, and comment on pull requests right in the app interface, and support for Xcode Cloud, Apple’s newly-launched CI/CD service (it also has a web version).
+Xcode 13's major features include the new concurrency model in Swift projects, improved support for version control providers (such as GitHub), including the ability to browse, view, and comment on pull requests right in the app interface, and support for Xcode Cloud, Apple's newly launched mobile CI/CD service (it also has a web version).

 Xcode 13 was publicly released on September 20, 2021.

 14.x series

 On June 6, 2022, at the Apple Worldwide Developers Conference, Xcode version 14 was announced; a beta version was released the same day.
+Xcode 14 dropped support for building 32-bit iOS apps.
+Xcode 14 dropped support for building apps for iOS 9 and 10 (these versions of iOS supported 32-bit iOS apps) and the minimum version of iOS supported by Xcode 14 built apps is iOS 11.
+Xcode 14 also dropped building apps for macOS 10.12 Sierra.
+The minimum version of macOS supported by Xcode 14 built apps is macOS 10.13 High Sierra.

 Xcode 14 was publicly released on September 12, 2022.

+15.x series

+On June 5, 2023, at the Apple Worldwide Developers Conference, Xcode version 15 was announced; a beta version was released the same day.
+Xcode 15 dropped support for building apps for iOS 11 and the minimum version of iOS supported by Xcode 15 built apps is iOS 12.

+Xcode 15 was publicly released on September 18, 2023.

+16.x series

+On June 10, 2024, at the Apple Worldwide Developers Conference, Xcode version 16 was announced; a beta version was released the same day.
+Xcode 16 introduced predictive code completion on Apple silicon Macs, along with the Swift Testing framework.

+Xcode 16 was publicly released on September 16, 2024.